ViniciusOliveiraAndrade/-.CLASS-INCOMPLETE.-ParadigmasConcorrencia/README.md

-# This is a class project of thread concurrency
+# This is a class project of thread concurrency using socket

 ## Requirements